MichielBoswijk/GhostWordGame/README.md

 * Michiel Boswijk, michiel.boswijk@gmail.com
 * University of Amsterdam, 10332553

-This is the first version (beta release) of the Ghost Word Game.
+This is the final version (Alpha release) of the Ghost Word Game.

-To Download the project, go to tab `releases', and then click 'beta'.
+To Download the project, go to tab `releases', and then click on the desired release.
+The most recent release is called 'Alpha1.0'.
 After that you can download the project.
 Since this project was made in Android Studio, you will need this software to run the project.
 After you have downloaded the project, extract it and place the project where you want.
 Now in Android Studio, press CTRL + O to open a project, navigate to the project folder and click on the GhostWordGame folder.
 After you press OK, you will be able to run the application on a device or emulator (by pressing Shift + F10).

 #### Version
 1.0